 I have definitely already touched upon the fact that we want the best and only the best for our baby, so much so, that sometimes it is impossible for me to see when it has become a little insane!
 Yes it’s ok to buy the latest deshedding tool, I actually invested in two hairbrushes at the same time so I could compare them – and I really don’t think that’s excessive.
 However, I have to admit that there are times when perhaps I am so blinded by my love for him that I end up sacrificing my own comfort.

-For instance, every night like clockwork as we brush our teeth, Royler plonks himself on our bed – either smack bang in the centre of it, or often times just taking up my side of the bed as my boyfriend often goes to sleep earlier than I do.
-Now this is SUPER cute, he is in sleepy mode and just adorable.
+For instance, every night like clockwork as we brush our teeth, Royler plonks himself on our bed – either smack bang in the centre of it or oftentimes just taking up my side of the bed as my boyfriend often goes to sleep earlier than I do.
+Now, this is SUPER cute, he is in sleepy mode and just adorable.
 Whilst my boyfriend simply lifts him ever so slightly and shuffles the dead weight of our sprawled puppy to a more convenient position that allows him some room, I cannot bring myself to do the same.
-I find myself manoeuvring into the teeniest tiny space or settling for an incredibly awkward angle, all so that I don’t disturb my sleeping angel from his slumber!
+I find myself maneuvering into the teeniest tiny space or settling for an incredibly awkward angle, all so that I don’t disturb my sleeping angel from his slumber!
 Sometimes I wake up in the middle of the night because I have either hit the edge of the bed or I have pushed my boyfriend to the edge and Royler is passed out lying diagonally across 75% of our king size bed.
 On the plus side, it doesn’t look like I will be needing my electric blanket this winter!

 It might sound like I am just far too soft on him, but that isn’t entirely accurate.
-Although his doe-eyed gaze and permanent smile makes it all the more difficult to be strict and enforce boundaries, we do make sure that he is challenged, disciplined and trained on a continuous basis.
+Although his doe-eyed gaze and permanent smile make it all the more difficult to be strict and enforce boundaries, we do make sure that he is challenged, disciplined and trained on a continuous basis.
 And let me tell you, training and discipline requires a hell of a lot of patience!
 Like most puppies, Royler has boundless energy that is combined with never-ending curiosity.
 He is a massive scavenger, a trait which has resulted in me paying great attention to the ground during our walks, as he will quite literally eat anything that he finds!
 This can be really infuriating and I repeat the same phrases over and over again every time in the hope that one day, he won’t try to eat the trash somebody left out, or the cat food left on the side of the road for strays.
 The reality is, he probably will.

 It isn’t all bad - just look at that face!
 I quickly noticed that my attention to and awareness of my surroundings is significantly heightened - long gone are the days of walking and texting or even talking on the phone.
 In this respect, I have found that he has provided me with a new method to relax and be present in the ‘here and now’ – our walks are essentially a form of meditation for me, aside from the poop collection and disposal anyway.